kellytheace/maxkelly-repository/Project Euler/PE-Notes.md

 # Project Euler

 ## Introduction
 Project Euler is a collection of challenging mathematical and computational problems designed to encourage creative problem solving with programming.
-The problems involve number theory, combinatorics, or algorithms.
+The problems often involve number theory, combinatorics, and algorithms.

 ## Site Architecture
 All of the Project Euler problems and their solutions are stored in a separate JavaScript file (`Euler-Data.js`) as a structured array of objects.
 Each object includes properties like the problem `number`, `title`, `description`, and the actual code solution.